 With at least one linear sketch entity or curve available in the graphics area:

-- Click the Edit curve feature () on the toolbar.
+- Click the Edit curve feature () in the toolbar.

 -

-Select one or more linear sketch entity and/or curve(s) that do not self-intersect in the graphics area.
+Select one or more linear sketch entities and/or curves that do not self-intersect in the graphics area.
 The sketch entities or curves must follow a continuous path, and if multiple curves are selected, they must be reapproximated (check Approximate below), which results in a new curve.

 - Check Approximate to open options to reapproximate the curve.
 The original curve is displayed in orange, and the new approximated curve is displayed in magenta.